 If I learned anything in this season, it’s this: When you feel like you don’t have time in your day, you have to be proactive in making time.
 Whether you need a few extra hours in your week to work on a side hobby or want to prioritize time for taking care of your body, the easiest place to find time is in my mornings!
 I’m excited to share a few tips that have worked well for me below:

-Take baby steps.
+- Take baby steps.
 We embrace growing slow, knowing that overnight results and quick fixes aren’t the way to long-lasting success.
 Becoming a morning person isn’t something I expect to happen overnight, and I’ve given myself lots of room for grace in my PowerSheets.
-Instead of adding “Wake Up at 6am” to my Daily Goals, I chose to add a weekly goal to exercise two mornings before work to my PowerSheets Tending List, I’m taking small steps and hope to work up to that consistent 6am wake-up time!
+Instead of adding “Wake Up at 6 am” to my daily, I chose to add a weekly goal to exercise two mornings before work to my PowerSheets Tending List, I’m taking small steps and hope to work up to that consistent 6 am wake-up time!

 I’d love to hear from our early risers!
 What has helped you embrace the mornings?
 Leave your best tips, tricks, and resources in the comments below!